UNC-Libraries/archivesspace-checker/README.md

 # Archivesspace Checker

+ARCHIVED.
+This project has been archived and is no longer being developed or supported because UNC's migration into ArchivesSpace is complete.

 This repository has been forked from Harvard Library's [ArchivesSpace Checker](https://github.com/harvard-library/archivesspace-checker).
 Major changes include creating a command line analysis tool and customizing the schematron for UNC EADs.